chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 }
 ```

-TypeScript server plugins are loaded for all JavaScript and TypeScript files when the user is using VS Code's version of TypeScript.
+TypeScript server plugins are loaded for all JavaScript and TypeScript files when the user is using Baosky's version of TypeScript.
 They are not activated if the user is using a workspace version of TypeScript, unless the plugin explicitly sets `"enableForWorkspaceTypeScriptVersions": true`.

 ```json
 {